Guide to Film Photography

 How Black and White Film Works for Film Photography

 The image on a black and white film negative is actually the inverse of the actual image.
-That is to say, all the areas that show white on the negative will be black on the print, and all black areas of the negative will show white.
-When printing onto photo paper, light is able toBlack and white film print vs film negative pass through the white areas of the negative, resulting in more light hitting the paper, and leading to a dark spot.
-Of course, black areas of the negative are the opposite, results in less light hitting the paper to produce a light spot.
+That is to say, all the areas that show clear on the negative will be black on the print and all black areas of the negative will show white.
+When printing onto photo paper light is able to pass through the clear areas of the negative resulting in more light hitting the paper and leading to a dark spot.
+Black areas of the negative are the opposite, resulting in less light hitting the paper to leave a white spot.
+Of course, there are many shades of gray in between depending on the density of the negative.
+Here is an example of a black and white negative and it’s printed counterpart.

 Black and White Film Brands and Types